jdhaynes/saa-c03-notes/02A_7-Layer_Networking_Model.md

 * ARP translates an IP address of a machine into a MAC address.
 * When a packet reaches the destination network, ARP is used to find the MAC address for destination IP which is then sent through L2 to the destination MAC.
 * ARP works in a broadcasting manner - the enquiring devices broadcasts to the network "who has this MAC address?" and the corresponding machine responds back with their IP address.

+## Problems with L3
+Each packet is treated independantly, therefore:
+* L3 doesn't guarantee delivery of packets in order - different packets may take different routs and arrive out of order.
+* Packets can go missing due to intermitant network conditions causing packets to be stuck in routing loops, then discarded due to TTL.
+This is quite common!
+* No seperate communication channels (i.e. for different applications) - packets are sent only via a single channel.
+* No flow control - if source transmits packets faster than destination can receive, packets may be lost.

+## Layer 4 (Transport) and Layer 5 (Session)
+* Usually some overlap between L4 and L5 - notes below cover both together.
+* TCP and UDP are examples of L4 protocols that run on top of L3.
+Both run on top of IP (L3).

+### Transmission Control Protocol (TCP)
+* Used when reliability, error correction and ordering of data is desired.
+* Used for most important use cases - e.g. in HTTP, HTTPS, SSH.
+* Connection-orientated protocol - sets up bi-directional channel between two devices.

+#### TCP Segments
+Segments are the fundamental data transfer unit for TCP.
+They are encapsulated in L3 packets and do not contain IP addresses (these are L3 concepts), but instead are routed via ports which are individual channels for transmission.

+Segments contain:
+* Source port number
+* Destination port number
+* Sequence number - i

+### User Datagram Protocol (UDP)
+Faster than TCP, but less reliable as it doesn't have overheads in guaranteeing reliable data delivery.
+Used when performance is more important than reliability.